 Nearly a decade later, their ministry has flourished.
 Now there are two Bridge of Hope centers and three churches led by Gospel for Asia-supported pastors in the slum where Marty and Prina's family lives.
 While she used to be afraid to leave her house, today Prina goes out into the slum with her husband and speaks to people about the love of Jesus.
 Marty is very supportive and encourages her often.

 "My wife plays a significant role in my ministry," Marty says.
 "Women are more open to listen to her than to me as a stranger. ...
 When she shares [about Christ's compassion], she becomes an icebreaker.
 She talks to them and we start building a little bit of relationship where we can share more about Jesus."

 Beginning ministry with her husband wasn't something Prina was prepared for, though.
 But then she started praying.

 "Lord," she prayed, "I do not know what my future holds.
 But definitely, if you want me to serve you among the women I surely am open to it, but You have to give me strength and energy."

 Now Prina leads a Gospel for Asia-supported Women's Fellowship.

 Her Confidence Is in the Lord

 As Prina continues to help her husband in ministry, many times people ask her and the Women's Fellowship group for prayer.
 Before going to visit, Prina and the Women's Fellowship spend a whole day fasting and asking the Lord for guidance.
-Then they visit with and pray for the people, giving a listening ear to their problems and telling them about the Good News.
+Then they visit with and pray for the people, giving a listening ear to their problems and telling them about the hope found in Christ.